rd-raven/stirzz-design/README.md

 1. use-case.md

 #### use-case.md
-Describes all the use-cases for this app
+Describes all the use-cases for stirzz

+#### hld.md
+High Level Diagram for stirzz